-The Programme is composed of ten modules, as described below:
+The Programme is composed of nine modules, as described below:

-The fourth Module will deal with the rules governing the safety of the food chain, namely its hygiene and health security, nutritional, hygienic and toxicological characteristics.
-Students will also learn about the mechanisms set up at EU level to guarantee the safety of food and the management of emergency situations.
+The second module focuses on the rules governing food chain safety, namely its hygiene and health security, nutritional, hygienic and toxicological characteristics.
+Students also learn about the mechanisms set up at the EU level to guarantee food safety and management of emergency situations.

-The sixth Module will provide students with a comprehensive overview of the rules governing the protected geographical indications of origin, brands, private collective marks and signs of quality.
-The particular discipline of the trade of wine and spirits, the sensorial analysis of food and the important issue of the so-called “Made in” will complete this section.
+The third module provides students with a comprehensive overview of the rules governing the protected geographical indications of origin, brands, private collective marks and signs of quality.
+The particular discipline of the trade of wine and spirits, the sensorial analysis of food and the important issue of the “Made in” market complete this section.

-This Module will deal with the rules governing the agri-foodstuffs market.
-In particular, students will be engaged in the analysis of the regulations on competition and State aids, the European system for food market and the role of the relevant Authority on fair competition.
-Also, particular attention will be given to food trade in the international market and to the role of specific financial institutions and instruments for the agri-food market.
+This module deals with the rules governing the agri-foodstuffs market.
+In particular, students engage in the analysis of regulations on competition and State aids, the European food market system and the role of relevant authorities on fair competition.
+Also, particular attention is given to food trade in the international market and to the role of specific financial institutions and instruments for the agri-food market.

-In this Module students will look at the role of international and national trade associations, the discipline of network contracts and transaction contracts in the agri-food system, as well as the regime governing the protection of consumers in the contractual process and the various organizational systems in the food supply chain.
+In this module, students look at the role of international and national trade associations, the discipline of network contracts and transaction contracts in the agri-food system, as well as the laws governing consumers protection in contractual processes and various organizational systems in the food supply chain.

-The ninth Module will explain the regimes of legal responsibility of the actors involved in the food chain, namely producers, distributors and importers.
-Particular emphasis will be given to unfair trade practices, frauds, the role of consumers’ associations, the regulation of civil and criminal responsibility, and the law of class action.
+The eight module focuses on legal responsibility of the actors involved in the food chain, namely producers, distributors and importers.
+Particular emphasis is given to unfair trade practices, frauds, the role of consumers’ associations, the regulation of civil and criminal responsibility and class action law.

-The last Module will deal with the challenges a food company faces when expanding its market, and the legal assistance necessary to support them.
-In particular, students will learn about the applicable fiscal and tax legislative regimes, the customs arrangements, the rules governing e-commerce and distance selling.
+The last module is dedicated to the challenges a food company faces when expanding its market and the legal assistance necessary to support them.
+In particular, students learn about the applicable fiscal and tax legislative regimes, customs arrangements, the rules governing e-commerce and distance selling.